The Derived Auslander-Iyama Correspondence: Existence and uniqueness of enhancements

-\item The extended Bousfield--Kan spectral sequence is partially-defined even if we only have a minimal $A_{i+2}$-structure on $A$, so just the bottom part of the tower of fibrations is pointed.
-More precisely, the extended spectral sequence is defined up to the terms of page $\lfloor\frac{i+3}{2}\rfloor$, see \cite[Def.~5.1]{Mur20b}. \item Suppose given a minimal $A_{i+2}$-algebra structure on $A$, that is a base point
+In particular, since the graded algebra $A$ is $d$-sparse, $\BK[2][s][t]=0$ if $t\not\in d\ZZ$.
+Therefore, the spectral sequence differentials $\partial_{i}=0$ are necessarily trivial for $2\leq i\leq d$ and $\BK[d+1][s][t]=\BK[2][s][t]$ wherever they are defined (see next bullet point). \item The extended Bousfield--Kan spectral sequence is partially-defined even if we only have a minimal $A_{i+2}$-structure on $A$, so just the bottom part of the tower of fibrations is pointed.
+More precisely, the extended spectral sequence is defined up to the terms of page $\lfloor\frac{i+3}{2}\rfloor$, see \cite[Def.~5.1]{Mur20b}. \item Consider a minimal $A_{i+2}$-algebra structure on $A$, that is a base point

 The obstruction to the existence of a minimal $A_{i+3}$-algebra structure

 such that $x_i$ and $x_{i+1}$ have the same underlying minimal $A_{i-r+3}$-algebra structure